 Whether it’s actually summertime or you’re talking about summer at another time throughout the year, these indoor and outdoor activities are engaging and great for facilitating communication and developing speech and/or language skills.

 Books are great for asking and answering questions, expanding utterances, and practicing articulation with high-frequency words (words that occur often).
-While reading books, you don’t have to actually “read” all of the words!
+Additionally, while reading books, you don’t have to actually “read” all of the words!
 You can also change some of the words or just look at the pictures.

 Some of our favorite summer-themed books include: